Learn how to draw a great looking Cheetah with easy, step-by-step drawing instructions, and video tutorial.

 You may wish to use an eraser to remove guide lines and correct mistakes.
 Colored pencils, crayons, markers, or paints can be used to shade your finished drawing.

-for Drawing a Cheetah
+Step-by-Step Instructions for Drawing a Cheetah

 Begin by drawing a small circle to outline the cheetah's head.